websanco/liferay-learn/docs/dxp/latest/en/developing-applications/data-frameworks/service-builder/service-builder-basics/understanding-service-builder-generated-classes.md

 ## What's Next

-Now that you understand the Service Builder generated classes and how to add a local service method, learn how to [invoke a service from a portlet](./invoking-a-service-from-a-portlet.md).
+Now that you understand the Service Builder generated classes and how to add a local service method, you can learn how to [invoke a service from a portlet](./invoking-a-service-from-a-portlet.md).